Shoulders Down, Inc. and Rising Phoenix T'ai Chi

 We happily provide information on our background and philosophy.

 Please see below or to the left for links to an Atlanta Journal-Constitution article about some of Cate's work, a USA Today article featuring our work and students, and for a link to a Web MD article on T'ai Chi and Arthritis on which Cate is the primary source.
-Also below is a link to the recent CNN Healthminute video which was filmed in our studio.
-Thank you for your interest, and please feel free to contact us for further information regarding our credentials.
+Thank you for your interest, and please feel free to contact us for further information regarding our credentials or our other T'ai Chi instructors.

 p1000226.jpg